AliMohsan/Youtube_Comments_Sentiment_Analysis/README.md

 # Youtube_Comments_Sentiment_Analysis
 1-Run the .py file in Spider
 or
-Run the .ipynb File in jupyter
+(Recommended) Run the .ipynb File in jupyter

-the youtube video id can be change in the file according to video file attached as a .mp4 file
+Note:the youtube video id can be change in the file according to video file attached as a .mp4 file.